ucsf-wynton/wynton-website-hpc/docs/hpc/get-started/phi-quickstart.md

 ## Frequently Asked Questions (FAQ)

-**Q.** What if I want to share data between `/wynton/protected/group/` (protected) and `/wynton/group/` (non-protected) directories?
+**Q.** What if I want to share data between `/wynton/protected/group/` (Wynton Protected) and `/wynton/group/` (Wynton Regular) directories?

-**A.** Users with Wynton Protected access still have access to `/wynton/group/`, as do Wynton non-protected users.
+**A.** Users with Wynton Protected access still have access to `/wynton/group/`, as do Wynton Regular users.
 However, protected data should never be stored under `/wynton/group/` and protected data should never be shared with a user who does not have Wynton Protected access.

 [UCSF Policy 650-16 Addendum F, UCSF Data Classification Standard]: https://it.ucsf.edu/standard-guideline/ucsf-policy-650-16-addendum-f-ucsf-data-classification-standard